Get insider access

 Best Astro Headphones

-We've tested eight Astro headsets.
-While this brand was bought out by Logitech in 2017, and they don't make many products, they ensure they're well-built, comfortable, and sound well-balanced.
-These headphones are gaming-oriented and are very popular in the console world.
+We've tested 10 Astro headsets.
+While this brand was bought out by Logitech in 2017, and they don't make many products, they produce well-built and comfortable gaming-oriented headphones that are very popular in the console world.
 Pick the right variant for your preferred platform when choosing your headset, as most of their products are available for Xbox One, PS4, or PC.
-Unfortunately, as they have a good reputation as a household name, their products can be very expensive for some.
-Their pads also don't block out much ambient noise, so they're better suited for a quiet gaming environment.
+Unfortunately, many of their products are on the more expensive side, and their pads also don't block out much ambient noise, so they're best suited to quiet gaming environments.

 Updates